Royal Court Theatre, 11th May 2017

 So just to say THIS IS FECKING OUTSTANDING.
 If anything beats this to play of the year it is going to have to work very hard.
 I confess (and the SO agrees) to not quite sharing the majority opinion on Jez Butterworth’s play Jerusalem.
 Yes Mark Rylance was off the scale brilliant as your man Rooster, the wealth and layering of ideas was genius and their were plenty of memorable scenes but we might have liked just a peep more of a dramatic story.

 In the hands of another writer the play might sink under the weight of the material that is brought to bear or just go off into a world of frustrating ellipsis.
 Not here though.
-Mr Butterworth word by word, line by line, character by character, scene by scene (with only the deftest of contrivances) builds the whole thing into an immense structure (even weaving in profound understanding from great writers of the past), whilst at the same time giving you a proper edge of the seat, what is going to happen next feeling.
-There are fleeting nods to the likes of McPherson, Friel and McGuinness but Mr Butterworth is most definitely his own man.
+Mr Butterworth word by word, line by line, character by character, scene by scene (with only the deftest of contrivances) builds the whole thing into an immense structure (even weaving in profound understanding from great writers of the past), whilst at the same time giving you a proper edge-of-the-seat, what-is-going-to-happen-next feeling.
+There are fleeting nods to the likes of Messrs McPherson, Friel and McGuinness but Mr Butterworth is most definitely his own man.

-So, my strong advice to you is that, if you wish to avoid the past continually haunting your own present like the Carney family here, then you immediately get a ticket for the West End transfer at the Gielgud.
-There is some “unmissable” theatre that is eminently missable.
+So, my strong advice to you is that, if you wish to avoid the “past continually haunting your own present” like the Carney family here, then you immediately get a ticket for the West End transfer at the Gielgud.
+There is some critically acclaimed “unmissable” theatre that is eminently missable.
 This though is the real deal so believe all those proper reviews. and ignore the griping from the realist fringe about excess paddywhackery.
 So off you toddle now as I do not want to have to come round to your house to make you see sense.